-If the lottery and/or wait list has been closed, it may be reopened at any time.cannot be reopened until Tthe PHA should publishes a notice announcing the opening of the lottery in local newspapers of general circulation, minority media, and other suitable media outlets.
-The notice must comply with HUD fair housing requirements and must specify who may apply, and where and when applications or lottery forms will be received.
+If the lottery and/or wait list has been closed, it cannot be reopened until the PHA publishes a notice in local newspapers of general circulation, minority media, and other suitable media outlets.
+The notice must comply with HUD fair housing requirements and must specify who may apply, and where and when applications will be received.

 The lottery will be open when necessary to fill the vouchers that will be available.
-Wait list will open when the number of applicants is not sufficient to fill upcoming vacant units. two times a year for two days (the exact dates will be determined and posted to our website at least two weeks in advance).
+Wait list will open when the number of applicants is not sufficient to fill upcoming vacant units.
 The PHA will announce the reopening of the lottery/wait list at least 10 business days prior to the date applications will first be accepted.
 If the lottery or wait list is only being reopened for certain categories of families, this information will be contained in the notice.
 The notice will specify where, when, and how applications are to be received.